 The City of Brampton has requested that public comments on the draft 'new' Official Plan be provided by June 3, 2022.
 The aforementioned date is not a legislative deadline.
 Comments can be filed on the draft 'new' Official Plan up until Council approves the document.

-On behalf of Surinder Malhi, we offer the following comments, observations and recommendations dealing with the Draft 'new' Official Plan:
+On behalf of 7927959 Canada Corp., we offer the following comments, observations and recommendations dealing with the Draft Official Plan which was released on April 26, 2022.

-Section 2.1.6 and Table 4 notes that Neighbourhoods will be planned at a lower density than Centres, Boulevards, and Corridors, while providing a full range and mix of housing options.
-It is recommended that the policy be revised to provide greater flexibility for greater building heights in strategic locations where appropriate, such as along Corridors, Minor/Major Arterials, key intersection locations, etc.
+Section 2.1.6 and Table 4 notes that Neighbourhoods will be planned at a lower density than Centres, Boulevards, and Corridors, while providing a full range and mix of housing